Day 1 – Takijiri Oji to Chikatsuyu, 13km

 So, day 1!
 The first bus leaves Tanabe station at 6.35am for the 36 minute bus ride to Takijiri, but I missed this (blame the jet-lag), and instead caught the 6.50am bus which arrived at 7.28am.
 There were French, American and Japanese people on the bus all kitted out in hiking gear, some with tiny daypacks and some with oversized backpacks.
 There’s a luggage courier along the Nakahechi which I was wishing at many points today I’d taken advantage of!

 Takahara is a quaint village with lovely mountain views and crazy steep roads.
-I stopped at the viewpoint carpark (with wc and vending machines) and thought if I was walking this again then I would love to stay the night here in Takahara and chill out even though it’s only 4km from Takijiri!
-I also thought I would’ve missed the cherry blossoms and they were definitely over in Tokyo when I arrived yesterday, but I got lucky here in the mountains today.
+I stopped at the viewpoint carpark (with wc and vending machines) and thought if I was walking this again then I would love to stay the night here and relax even though it’s only 4km from Takijiri!
+I also thought that I might’ve missed the cherry blossoms but they’re still blooming here in the mountains.

-From Takahara to Chikatsuyu I continued collecting stamps and marvelled at how stunning and varied the trail was… Sometimes moss-covered stones, sometimes tree roots, up and down, over streams, passing wildflowers and with the constant background sound of woodpeckers and nightingales.
-I met two fellow-Aussies and a group of French people and everyone was talking about how beautiful the trail is.
+From Takahara to Chikatsuyu I continued collecting stamps and marvelled at how stunning and varied the trail was… moss-covered stones, tree roots, steep ascents and descents, streams, wildflowers and with the constant background sound of woodpeckers and nightingales.
+I met two Aussies and a group of French people and everyone agreed, the trail is beautiful.

-I arrived in Chikatsuyu around 3pm and found my way to my accommodation at Minshuku Nakano, which is about a 7 minute walk from Chikatsuyu-oji.
-I’ve just had a delicious feast of a dinner and although it’s only 8pm, it’s dark outside and I’m ready to hit the sack for double today’s distance tomorrow.
+I arrived in Chikatsuyu around 3pm and found my way to my home for the night at Minshuku Nakano, about a 7 minute walk from Chikatsuyu-oji.
+I’ve just had a delicious feast of a dinner and although it’s only 8pm, it’s dark and I’m ready to hit the sack ahead of a long day tomorrow.